The 20 Best Absence of Tibia Doctors Near Me in Illinois, US

 English, Polish

-Michal Szczodry is an Orthopedics provider in Orland Park, Illinois.
+Michal Szczodry is an Orthopedics provider practicing medicine in Orland Park, Illinois.
 Dr. Szczodry is rated as an Experienced provider by MediFind in the treatment of Absence of Tibia.
-His top areas of expertise are Scoliosis, Sciatica, Distal 18q Deletion Syndrome, Microdiscectomy, and Herniated Disc Surgery.
+He is also highly rated in 28 other conditions, according to our data.
+His clinical expertise encompasses Scoliosis, Sciatica, Jacobsen Syndrome, Microdiscectomy, and Herniated Disc Surgery.
+Dr. Szczodry is board certified in American Board Of Orthopaedic Surgery.

 Experienced in Absence of Tibia